pearcej/complex/ThinkComplexity/_sources/Graphs/Analysis of graph algorithms.rst

 Each time through the loop, we pop a node off the stack; by default, pop removes and returns the last element of a list, which is a constant time operation.

-Next we check whether the node is in seen, which is a set, so checking membership is constant time.
+Next we check whether the node is in ``seen``, which is a set, so checking membership is constant time.

-If the node is not already in seen, we add it, which is constant time, and then add the neighbors to the stack, which is linear in the number of neighbors.
+If the node is not already in ``seen``, we add it, which is constant time, and then add the neighbors to the stack, which is linear in the number of neighbors.

-To express the run time in terms of n and m, we can add up the total number of times each node is added to seen and stack.
+To express the run time in terms of n and m, we can add up the total number of times each node is added to ``seen`` and ``stack``.

-Each node is only added to seen once, so the total number of additions is n.
+Each node is only added to ``seen`` once, so the total number of additions is n.

-But nodes might be added to stack many times, depending on how many neighbors they have.
-If a node has k neighbors, it is added to stack k times.
+But nodes might be added to ``stack`` many times, depending on how many neighbors they have.
+If a node has k neighbors, it is added to ``stack`` k times.
 Of course, if it has k neighbors, that means it is connected to k edges.

-So the total number of additions to stack is the total number of edges, m, doubled because we consider every edge twice.
+So the total number of additions to ``stack`` is the total number of edges, m, doubled because we consider every edge twice.

 Therefore, the order of growth for this function is O(n + m), which is a convenient way to say that the run time grows in proportion to either n or m, whichever is bigger.

 If we know the relationship between n and m, we can simplify this expression.
 For example, in a complete graph the number of edges is n(n−1)/2, which is in O(n2).
-So for a complete graph, reachable_nodes is quadratic in n.
+So for a complete graph, ``reachable_nodes`` is quadratic in n.